 |OnControlCreating and OnControlCreated||Called when a control (see ViewItem.Control) is created.
 Raise the ViewItem.ControlCreating and ViewItem.ControlCreated events.|

-A custom View Item should be implemented in a module project and decorated with the ViewItemAttribute.
-In this instance, it will be loaded to the Application Model, which means that you will be able to use it in a UI.
-Additionally, the module should be UI-specific, because the View Item creates a UI-specific control.
+A custom View Item should be implemented in a platform-specific module project and decorated with the ViewItemAttribute.
+If your solution does not contain this project, add this View Item to an application project.
+This View Item will be loaded to the Application Model, which means that you will be able to use it in a UI.

-For details on View Items and basics on how to implement custom ones, refer to the View Items and Implement Custom View Items topics.
-For an example of a custom View Item, refer to the How to: Implement a View Item topic.
+For details on View Items and basics on how to implement custom ones, refer to the View Items and How to: Implement a View Item topics.

-To access a View Item of the View for which a Controller is activated, handle the Controller.Activated and ViewItem.ControlCreated events, as it is demonstrated in the Access Editor Settings tutorial.
+To access a View Item of the View for which a Controller is activated, handle the Controller.Activated and ViewItem.ControlCreated events, as it is demonstrated in the following article: Access Editor Settings.